vadimcn/codelldb/README.md

 # Installing LLDB
 ## Linux
 On Debian-derived distros (e.g. Ubuntu), run `sudo apt-get install python-lldb-x.y`, where x.y is the LLDB version.
-You may need to create symlinks to `lldb` and `lldb-server` manually.
+Note: some distros install LLDB with versioned name, e.g. `lldb-4.0`.
+In this case you will need to manually create a symlink from `lldb` to `lldb-<version>`.

 See [this page](http://lldb.llvm.org/download.html) for installing nightlies.